Public Notices and News

 FINDING OF NO SIGNIFICANT IMPACT

-The City of Atlanta has determined that the project will have no significant impact on the human environment if the conditions for Historic Preservation are followed.
+The City of Atlanta has determined that the project will have no significant impact on the human environment.
 Therefore, an Environmental Impact Statement under the National Environmental Policy Act of 1969 (NEPA) is not required.
-Additional project information is contained in the Environmental Review Record (ERR).
-The ERR will be made available to the public for review electronically.
+Additional project information is contained in the Environmental Review Record (ERR) The ERR will be made available to the public for review electronically.
 Please submit your request by email to gmenvironmentalreview@atlantaga.gov.

 PUBLIC COMMENTS

 Any individual, group, or agency may submit written comments on the ERR to the City of Atlanta, Department of Grants and Community Development, Office of Entitlement and Competitive Compliance by email at gmenvironmentalreview@atlantaga.gov.
-All comments received by July 11, 2025, will be considered by the City of Atlanta prior to authorizing submission of a request for release of funds.
+All comments received by March 31, 2026, will be considered by the City of Atlanta prior to authorizing submission of a request for release of funds.
+Comments should specify which Notice they are addressing.

 ENVIRONMENTAL CERTIFICATION